 The Facebook ads CTR is a metric used by Meta to measure the effectiveness of advertising campaigns.
 It’s the click-through rate that showcases your results, how many users click on your ad.
 How is it calculated?
 It’s expressed as a percentage number calculated by dividing the number of clicks on an ad by the number of times it was viewed.
 Facebook ads CTR is an important indicator of how good the targeting and effectiveness of a campaign are, as well as how engaging the ads are for customers.

-What Is a Good Facebook CTR?
+What is a Good CTR For Facebook Ads in 2025?

 Why Is My Facebook Ads CTR Low & How Can I Fix It?